 Marrero is a medium-sized town located in the state of Louisiana.
 With a population of 33,391 people and 13 constituent neighborhoods, Marrero is the 12th largest community in Louisiana.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Marrero is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Marrero isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Marrero are a mix of both white- and blue-collar jobs.
 Overall, Marrero is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Marrero who work in office and administrative support (16.99%), sales jobs (10.51%), and food service (6.43%).
+There are especially a lot of people living in Marrero who work in office and administrative support (12.91%), sales jobs (10.50%), and food service (8.59%).

 The most common language spoken in Marrero is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Vietnamese and Spanish.